 Tsipis Mention on ESPN's National Championship Broadcast

-George Washington v Maryland
+George Washington v Fordham

-George Washington v Cal
+George Washington v Dayton

 Coach Tsipis [SIP-iss] came to GW just three days after sitting on the sidelines in Denver as Notre Dame took on Baylor in its second straight NCAA title game.
 Tsipis spent nine seasons on the coaching staff at the University of Notre Dame, including his last four years as associate head coach and recruiting coordinator.
 In all, the Fighting Irish enjoyed a 228-77 (.748) mark with Coach Tsipis on the sidelines.